pontus-vision/pontus-vision/README.md

   To start the whole environment, run the following command:

-  For GDPR demo:
+  For GDPR Demo:
   ```
   ./start-env-gdpr.sh
   ```

-  For LGPD demo:
+  For LGPD Demo:
   ```
   ./start-env-lgpd.sh
   ```